Landarzar/logical-systems/README.md

 # alchourron - logical_systems
-An library about the structure of logics
+A library about the structure of logics.
+This library allows modelling/implementing logics that fit into the general scheme of "Institutions" from category theory.